 There is a restaurant in our town called Mingo that my husband and I just love.
-They have great food, wonderful ambiance, and terrific service!
+They have great food, a wonderful ambiance, and terrific service!
 They also have a linguine dish that makes me drool.
 It’s so simple, hearty, and delicious that I truly crave it on a weekly basis.
 I decided to try to recreate it at home and I was very proud of myself because it turned out delicious and very close to the original.
 This was fairly simple to make and a huge hit with my entire family.
 The kids didn’t love the arugula but they gobbled up everything else.
 I can’t wait to make this again, and again, and again.

-Linguine with Turkey Italian Sausage, Tomatoes, Arugula, and Ciliengini:
+How to Make Linguine with Turkey Italian Sausage, Tomatoes, Arugula, and Ciliengini:

 - 1-2 tsp olive oil

 - 5 turkey Italian sausages, removed from casings

 - 1/2 – 1 tsp dried oregano

 - 1 1/2 cups of grape tomatoes

 - 10-12 balls of ciliengini mozzarella cheese, sliced in half